+AP Math Courses (continued)

+AP Statistics MA351AMA Length: Year

+Credit: 1.0 NCAA Approved

-AP Math Courses (continued) AP Statistics MA351AMA Length: Year Credit: 1.0 Prerequisite: Grade of C- or higher in Pre-Calculus or instructor approval.
+Prerequisite: Grade of C- or higher in Pre-Calculus or instructor approval.
 Must have met all math requirements.

-NCAA Approved Grade: 12 This college-level introductory course in statistics is designed to prepare you for the AP Statistic covers four main topics: exploring data, planning studies, probability theory, and inferential read and assignments are designed for developing concepts and understanding, while others focus on improving the way you communicate statistical knowledge.
-You will frequently work on projects involving hands-o • • analysis of real-world data, using both a graphing calculator and personal computer for analysis s.
-This capstone course is graded on a 5.0 scale.
+This college-level introductory course in statistics is designed to prepare you for the AP Statistics Exam.
+The course covers four main topics: exploring data, planning studies, probability theory, and inferential reasoning.
+Some activities and assignments are designed for developing concepts and understanding, while others focus on improving the way you communicate statistical knowledge.
+You will frequently work on projects involving hands-on gathering and analysis of real-world data, using both a graphing calculator and personal computer for analysis.